The Recognition of the most basic

 towards the top of a speaker’s vocal range.
 On an isolated word it has

-an unmistakeable interrogative ie questioning effect; within sentences
+an unmistakable interrogative ie questioning effect; within sentences

 it usually combines marked liveliness with a suggestion of incompleteness.